zavolanlab/SCINPAS/README.md

 		run the following command, if you think manual filtering from the 1st workflow makes sense

 		You can replace human with mouse or worm.
 For now only supports 3 species.

+2. RUNNING SCINPAS_FILTERING (Separating PAS from noise)

+	nohup nextflow run main.nf -profile slurm -resume --sample_type "human"

+	You can replace human with mouse or worm.
+For now only supports 3 species.

 2. background running of the pipeline: